Breathe better. Feel balanced.

 Frequently Asked Questions

-Can you practise sophrologie alone?
+Can you practise breathwork alone?

 Yes, with quality audio guidance.
 The exercises require no equipment and can be practised anywhere.

-How often should you practise sophrologie?
+How often should you practise breathwork?

 2 to 3 times per week is ideal.
 Benefits can be felt from the first session and amplify with regularity.

-Does sophrologie help with sleep?
+Does breathwork help with sleep?